yanmobile/yantest/README.md

         * Once you have all the source code, commit the changes (if needed).
     * Push the changes to upstream (not origin)  ```git push upstream <branch> ```
     * Create a Pull Request
-  * OPTION 2: The code I want to promote to framework are not in their own commits
+  * **Scenario 2**: The code I want to promote to framework are commited but contains non-feature code
     * Create a new branch off upstream master ```git checkout -b <branch> upstream/master```
     * Cherry-pick the feature commits.
 For each of your commits in reverse chronological order (oldest first)
         * ```git cherry-pick --no-ff --no-commit <commit-hash>```